algosup/2023-2024-project-3-virtual-processor-team-3/documents/Testing/test_plan.md

 ## 4.1 Testing Tools

-Since the project is hosted on GitHub, we will use the GitHub "Issues" feature as a tool to create tickets as bug report and the GitHub "project" feature to handle test cases.
+Since the project is hosted on GitHub, we will use the GitHub "Issues" feature as a tool to create tickets as bug reports and the GitHub "project" feature to handle test cases.

 ## 4.2 Test Environment